Crystal Essentials

 Crystals have occupied a central place in human culture since the earliest civilizations - not merely as objects of beauty, but as tools of intention, instruments of healing, and bridges between the material and the spiritual.

-This page provides a comprehensive overview of some of the most commonly used Crystals and their energetic and metaphysical properties, as well as all of the twenty-two Crystals featured throughout our Lunar Cycle Guide.
+This page provides a comprehensive overview of some of the most commonly used Crystals and their energetic and metaphysical properties, as well as all of the thirty-five Crystals featured throughout our Lunar Cycle Guide.

 Humanity’s relationship with crystals extends back at least thirty thousand years.
 Ancient Egypt relied on lapis lazuli, carnelian, and turquoise for amulets, ritual adornments, and protective talismans - materials believed to confer divine protection and ease passage into the afterlife.
 Vedic texts dating to 1500 BCE describe gemstones as concentrations of cosmic light that could be worn to strengthen the energetic body and align the wearer with planetary influences.
 Greek physicians prescribed specific stones for specific conditions, and the medieval European tradition of lapidaries - illustrated manuscripts cataloguing the spiritual and medicinal virtues of stones - preserved these ideas through the Renaissance and into the early modern period.